frostbyte134/frostbyte134.github.io/_posts/2018-07-06-line-seg-intersection.markdown

 1. \\(l1.p2 \leq l2.p1\quad\rightarrow\quad l\_1.p_1\\) - \\(l\_2.p_1\\) - \\(l\_1.p_2\\) - \\(l\_2.p_2\\)
 2. \\(l2.p2 \leq l1.p1\quad\rightarrow\quad l\_2.p_1\\) - \\(l\_1.p_1\\) - \\(l\_2.p_2\\) - \\(l\_1.p_2\\)

 if any of above holds, then the two segment intersects.
+Notice that if any of terms are 0 and the other is negative, then the segments meet at a point.
 ```java
 typedef pair<double, double> vec2;
 bool isIntersect(vec2 l1, vec2 l2, vec2 r1, vec2 r2){ //assumption of the top of the page applied